pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 now, we're on the **Consoles** tab, and Web applications are (naturally enough) configured on the **Web** tab.
 To go there, click the tab below, between
-'Files' and 'Schedule', then click the right arrow to move on to the next step.
+'Files' and 'Tasks', then click the right arrow to move on to the next step.